Devendra616/100-days-of-code/log.md

 ## Day 40: October 26, 2018
 It was an hectic day at office though managed to complete some of the learnings.
 Started FlexBox and layout on udemy.
 Completed 5/12 sessions of the bootcamp.

+## Day 41: October 27, 2018
+Worked on Pattern Project on Udemy: https://codepen.io/devendra-singh/pen/yRwVZB Completed 2/12 sessions of the bootcamp.